 1. To a food processor, add the Graham crackers and pulse into fine crumbs.
 Add the sugar and cinnamon and pulse again until combined.
 While pulsing, pour in the melted butter, and mix until combined.
 The mixture should feel like wet sand.

-2. Wrap the bottom of a 9-inch springform pan in two layers of foil.
-Bring the foil up the sides of the pan so it reaches just under the top edge.
+2. Wrap the bottom of a 9-inch springform pan with a layer of wide heavy-duty foil.
 Transfer the cheesecake crust mixture to the prepared pan.
 Using the flat bottom of a measuring cup or glass, press the crumbs into a flat layer on the bottom, while also moving it up about 2 inches up the sides of the pan.
 Bake the crust at 350°F for 10 to 15 minutes, or until fragrant and a dark gold color around the edges.
 Set the crust out to cool while you work on the filling.

-4. Slowly add the eggs, allowing each one to mix in before adding the next.
-Add the eggs, one at a time, allowing each to incorporate before adding the next.
+4. Add the eggs, one at a time, allowing each to incorporate before adding the next.
 Stop and scrape down the bowl as needed.
+(Do not beat above low speed or you will incorporate too much air and risk the cheesecake cracking.)

 5. To the cream cheese mixture, add the pumpkin puree, sour cream, pumpkin pie spice, and vanilla extract.